hkoi/dse-exercises/exercises/sql/Q213/en.md

 Write 4 SQL statements to help him recall some key moments from his travels!

 1. Find out when Tom visited Macau.
-2. Find out which months in 2023 did Tom visit Tokyo.
+2. Find out which distinct months in 2023 did Tom visit Tokyo.
 3. Find the distinct cities he visited in March 2021.
 4. Find the distinct cities he visited in year 2016 or 2020.